marneypratt/learnr-r4bio/README.md

 ## Install/Update Packages

+Before you can use this series of tutorials, you must install some packages in R.  See the instructions for [package installation from Modern Dive](https://moderndive.com/1-getting-started.html#package-installation) or

-Install or update the following packages:
+Install or update the following packages by copying the code below, pasting in the RStudio console, then clicking enter:

 ```
 install.packages("tidyverse")